URStreamSight/URStreamSight.github.io/index.md

 ## Streamsight End-to-End Demo
 This [video](https://youtu.be/CYLs5wbPKI4) is a working demo of our URStreamsight product.
 You can see a sample input video, bin detection, uploading of files to S3, and finally the inference results displayed on the map page of our frontend.

+# Project Rationalization
+## RBAC Vision and Explanation
+This [document](https://github.com/URStreamSight/URStreamSight.github.io/blob/master/Vlog%20Transcripts/RBAC%20Vision%20&Explanation.pdf) is an explanation and layout of our RBAC vision.
+This document describes what RBAC is, our implementation and future improvements that could be made.